joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-10-23-traffic-light-chase.md

 ## Solution

-Taken together, the lead and chase car can either move further apart (green light for lead car, red light for chase car), move together (red light for lead car, green light for chase car) or remain the same distance apart (same light color for both cars).
+Taken together, the lead and chase car can either move further apart (green light for lead car, red light for chase car), move closer together (red light for lead car, green light for chase car) or remain the same distance apart (same light color for both cars).

-If the two cars are going to meet for the first time at step $N$ then, the two cars can do anything in between the first and last step so long as they don't occupy the same position.
+If the two cars are going to meet for the first time at step $T$ then, the two cars can do anything in between the first and last step so long as they don't occupy the same position.

 For simplicity, we're going to change the convention so that the first step happens after the first dual green light, and the last step is just before the cars come together.